C. H. Lang

 Carl Herman Lang, in the 1900 U.S. Census: “Tool and Die Manufacturer,” living at 27 South 4th Avenue, Chicago.

 Carl Herman Lang was born 30 Dec 1868, in Erlabrunn, Erzgebirgskreis, Sachsen, Germany.
 Erlabrunn was 35 miles northeast of the famous instrument making town of Markneukirchen.
-Lang immigrated to Chicago, in the United States, around 1890.
+Lang immigrated to Chicago, in the United States in 1890.
 Shortly after arriving, he founded the C. H. Lang Co., which was a small hand tool making facility for the piano industry.
 Lang was a machinist and inventor, but he is mostly remembered as the first Harley Davidson motorcycle dealer, c.
 1905, and he also held motorcycle patents, along with several piano tool patents.
 This company made a full line of piano tools.

 Lang is posing with the work crew in in his shop.
 The poster in the foreground was drawn by Lang and shows many of his tools.
 This poster, reduced and included in the 1905 catalog, reveals that most all of Lang’s piano tools had reached their mature and final form by the end of the 1890s.
 Manually powered equipment predominates in this 1899 photo, although an electric motor is driving one machine, just to the left of the poster.